Yamal helps Barcelona seal La Liga title at rivals Espanyol

 The strike was his eighth league goal of the season, while he also has 12 assists to his name.

-“Lamine’s goal is a move he practices a lot, he had scored twice today in the warmup, the same way.
+“Lamine’s goal is a move he practises a lot, he had scored twice today in the warmup, the same way.
 We have to look after him and let him enjoy it, he is fantastic,” his teammate Pedri told Movistar Plus after the game.

 Barcelona edge nervy Catalan derby

-The first half had been a much tighter affair with only one shot registered by each side, indeed it was the home team that had the best of the early chances offering Real Madrid some hope that their title defence may continue beyond this game.
-It was not to be for the Madrid club though, and, shortly after Yamal’s latest wonder goal, Espanyol were reduced to 10 men when Leandro Cabrera swung his left arm into the chest of Barca’s starlet.
+The first half had been a much tighter affair with only one shot registered by each side, indeed, it was the home team that had the best of the early chances, offering Real Madrid some hope that their title defence may continue beyond this game.
+It was not to be for the Madrid club and, shortly after Yamal’s latest wonder goal, Espanyol were reduced to 10 men when Leandro Cabrera swung his left arm into the chest of Barca’s starlet.

 Barcelona won the title with two rounds remaining.
 It completed a domestic double with the Copa del Rey title and reached the Champions League semifinals in a fantastic first season for coach Hansi Flick.